ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 These PIDNames are references of PIDs in a network map resource.
 Hence a CDNI Advertisement resource using "altopid" footprints depends on a network map.
-For such a CDNI Advertisement resource, the resource id of its dependent network map MUST be included in the `uses` field of its IRD entry, and the `dependent-vtags` field with a reference to this network map MUST be included in its response (see the example in [](#networkmapfootprint)).
+For such a CDNI Advertisement resource, the resource id of its dependent network map MUST be included in the "uses" field of its IRD entry, and the "dependent-vtags" field with a reference to this network map MUST be included in its response (see the example in [](#networkmapfootprint)).